-An arrest warrant in Colorado gives police the authority to arrest a person and hold the person in custody.
+Colorado arrest warrants give police the authority to arrest and hold you in custody.
 To obtain a warrant, police must

 - go to a judge, magistrate, or grand jury and